IMPORTANT INFORMATION ABOUT CHANGES TO THE TRADE ADJUSTMENT ASSISTANCE (TAA) PROGRAM

 Under "Reversion 2014" Trade Act, workers will need to meet some important deadlines.
-These include applying for training within 210 days of your most recent qualifying separation, or the certification date, in order to be eligible to receive additional or completion TRA.
-(See "TRADE ACT OF 2002" below.)
+These include applying for training within 210 days of your most recent qualifying separation, or the certification date, in order to be eligible to receive additional TRA.
+(See Reversion 2014 below.)

 Expiration of the Health Coverage Tax Credit (HCTC)

-The HCTC program provides a tax credit to assist with the payment of health insurance premiums for those who qualify.
-If Congress does not act to extend the program, it will expire on Dec.
-31, 2013 and HCTC benefits will no longer be available.
+The HCTC program that provided a tax credit to assist with the payment of health insurance premiums for those who qualified expired on Dec.
+31, 2013, and HCTC benefits are no longer available.

 NOTE: This website will be updated as further information becomes available.